Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Within the Parthenon, the renowned Phidias sculpted a monumental statue of the goddess Athena in bronze.

-Phidias created her likeness to herald the wealth, strength, and authority of Athens.
+Phidias created the mythical likeness of Athena to herald the wealth, strength, and authority of her namesake city, Athens.

 Extant coins and literature document and describe the size, design, and symbolism in detail.

-When writing his Description of Greece during the 2nd century AD, the geographer and travel writer Pausanias observes Athena’s bronze helmet and spear gleaming afar on Cape Sounio.
+When writing his Description of Greece during the 2nd century AD, the geographer Pausanias observes Athena’s bronze helmet and spear gleaming afar on Cape Sounio – over 37 miles (60 km) away!

 In the 5th century AD, the great bronze sculpture came to Constantinople for its protection and, alas, ultimate loss.

 The Propylaea forms the ceremonial western entryway to the ancient citadel.
-To this day, the grand Propylaea remains the primary entrance and exit, up and down steep marble steps.
+To this day, the grand Propylaea remains the primary entrance and exit, up and down roughly 160 steep marble steps.

 Other temples, sanctuaries, altars, and statues grace the plateau.
 Two notable landmarks are the small but striking Temple of Athena Nike and the unique Erechtheion.